 Charlie has recently interrupted our zoom conversation: he sat in front of the computer staring at Lynn and then would not stop scratching the screen until we paused our conversation.
 “Ok Lynn, what is Charlie needing here?”
 I asked.
 Lynn started laughing.
 “He is asking when I am coming to Seattle to visit him”.
 LOL!!!
 Apparently, the EBV book is also very important for Charlie and he cannot wait for it to be out in people’s hands.
 No wonder every time I was writing, he would roll in a ball and sleep right next to my laptop.
 Every time.
 He told Lynn he was putting his finishing touches on the book.

 We will be going on a weekend retreat to a beautiful spa hotel on the open ocean later in the spring.
 Our animals have never seen the open sea and we will have a view on it from the hotel.
 I cannot wait to share with them about the trip, and of course, we will ask Lynn to walk them through the car ride and the hotel accommodation and they will know what to expect and will be happy that we have decided to include them in our plan.
 I also cannot wait to hear what they think about the ocean!

 Give it a Try

-I so hope in my heart of hearts that more people take advantage of people like Lynn Schuster as her gift has made such a difference in our family life, and we now have much deeper understanding of and connection to our animal companions.
-It is also so wonderful to know you have support if you need to troubleshoot, share something important with your animal or check on them.
+I so hope in my heart of hearts that more people take advantage of people like Lynn Schuster as her gift has made such a difference in our family life, and we now have a much deeper understanding of and connection to our animal companions.
+It is also so wonderful to know you have support if you need to troubleshoot, share something important with your animal, or check on them.

 If you would like to learn more about our Lynn Schuster, here is her website: http://animalspirittalker.com